Associate in Science in Administration of Justice for Transfer (AS-T)

 This Associate in Science in Administration of Justice for Transfer (AS-T) Degree is intended to meet the lower division requirements for administration of justice for all CSU campuses.
 Students planning to transfer to institutions other than the CSU are encouraged to consult ASSIST.org and a COS counselor for program planning and course selection.
-Upon completion of this Associate in Science in Administration of Justice for Transfer (AS-T) Degree students will be prepared for employment in city and county law enforcement, correctional officer, jail and juvenile hall detention officer, and group home counselor and private security agencies.
-Most common career opportunities with a baccalaureate degree include: Highway Patrol, Municipal Police Departments, county, state and federal Probation and Parole, County Sheriff’s Department, Department of Corrections, county and state juvenile facilities and several other state and federal law enforcement and correctional agencies.
+Upon completion of this Associate in Science in Administration of Justice for Transfer (AS-T) Degree students will be prepared for employment in city and county law enforcement, correctional officer, jail and juvenile hall detention officer, and group home counselor.
+Most common career opportunities with a baccalaureate degree include: Highway Patrol, Municipal Police Departments, Probation and Parole, County Sheriff’s Department, Department of Corrections, Fish and Game, county and state juvenile facilities and several federal law enforcement agencies.

 |Select one of the following General Education patterns:|